+When we focus on simply stopping thoughts, we prevent ourselves from logical reasoning.
+Instead of using thought stopping exercises, challenge those painful ruminations with some rational logic.
 Ask yourself both why the negative thought could happen and why it won’t happen.

-Ask yourself why you could lose your job, and list the reasons (I’m performing badly / my results are declining / I don’t know how to fix the problem).
+For instance, let’s say you’re worried about losing your job because you’ve been performing badly.
+Ask yourself why you could lose your job and list the reasons (I’m performing badly / my results are declining / I don’t know how to fix the problem).
 This gives you valuable information that you can use to solve the problem.

-Now ask yourself why it wont happen (because I’m working on improving my performance / because I have great ideas / because I’m going to put in overtime to make sure I hit my targets).
+Now ask yourself why it won’t happen (because I’m working on improving my performance / because I have great ideas / because I’m going to put in overtime to make sure I hit my targets).

+Too often a negative thought simply needs to be acknowledged.
 Ironically, this is precisely what thought stopping exercises prevent you from doing.
-When you try to stop a thought, you prevent yourself from acknowledging it.
+When you try to stop them, you prevent yourself from acknowledging them.